Patient Stories | Victor S.

 Victor always knew he had his providers and loved ones to support him through his journey.
 “I have a good support system,” he said.
 “Dr. [Andrea] Littleton, my family, my lady, and Luis Fernandez, CASAC-2 (Certified Alcohol & Substance Abuse Counselor), have all worked hard to help get me to this point.”

 The collaborative element of Victor’s journey illustrates what sets CFH’s health care model apart.
 Doctors, nurse practitioners, and all other providers address every aspect of the person they’re working with.
 The culture of cooperation fostered by CFH providers garners trust, respect, and breaks down barriers that would otherwise prevent people from accessing care.

 As far as the future goes, Victor plans (literally) on following the music.
-As previously mentioned, he can be found playing shows multiple times a week at the Red Rooster.
-In addition to his professional pursuits, he also said, “Moving forward, I’m looking into getting a stable home because I’m currently homeless and I’d also like to spend more time with my kids.”
+He plays shows multiple times a week at the Red Rooster.
+He also said, “Moving forward, I’m looking into getting a stable home because I’m currently homeless and I’d also like to spend more time with my kids.”